fizmo/knockout-kinetic/README.md

 knockout-kinetic
 ================

-A KnockoutJS plugin for KineticJS.
+A KineticJS plugin for KnockoutJS.

 Overview
 --------